Professor Stephanie E. Pitts BA, MEd, PhD, PGCE, FHEA

 email : firstname.lastname@example.org

-I am a Reader in Music with research and teaching interests in musical participation, concert audiences and music education.
+I have research and teaching interests in musical participation, concert audiences and music education.
 I currently hold the role of Director of Student Experience in the music department, which involves supporting outreach, study days and other activities designed to help students get the most from their time at university.
 I have previously served a year as Acting Head of Department (2011-12) and three years as Assistant Director of Learning and Teaching for the Faculty of Arts and Humanities.

 I first came to Sheffield as a PhD student (1995-98), researching the historical development of music education in secondary schools.
 I had completed my undergraduate music degree at the University of York, where I was inspired by Professor John Paynter to be interested in the practice, research and aims of musical education.
 Alongside my PhD studies I trained as a secondary school music teacher, and then spent a couple of years teaching part-time in a secondary school in Derbyshire, and also working as a freelance researcher and writer for the National Foundation for Educational Research.
 I became a lecturer in the music department in 1999, so joining the many people who come to Sheffield as students and decide to make their home in this welcoming, hilly city.